StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 * Components in views that have the most stars by the most users are ranked highest.
 * From those components, the metric streams with the highest priorities are ranked highest.
 See [how to set the priority for a stream](../../configure/telemetry/how_to_use_the_priority_field_for_components.md).

-You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above mentioned factors.
+You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above-mentioned factors.

 ### Can I get alerted based on anomalies?